zhermin/cardscanner/README.md

 ```

 ### Configs
 Changes to parameters can be done in the `main.py` script directly.
-The configs can be pulled out into a YAML config file instead but for simplicity, this was done instead.
+The configs can be pulled out into a YAML config file but for simplicity, this was done instead.

 **Note:** Ratio params are based off of the max_size param
 ```python